-This documentation specifies the format of datasets for the MonolixSuite 2018R1.
+This documentation specifies the format of datasets for the MonolixSuite starting in 2018.
 It details:

 - General structure: structure of a dataset for population modeling